TheGreatRambler/2D-Array-JS/README.md

 method = "rosenstrong";
 ```

 A index derived through the Rosenburg-Strong pairing function.
 Read about it [here](https://arxiv.org/pdf/1706.04129.pdf).
+Does not have decode function.

 To use `tdarrayindex.decode`, just input value from `tdarrayindex.encode` to get an array containing the x and y value.